avalanche-foundation/ACPs/ACPs/000-configurable-evm-code-size-limit/README.md

 `maxCodeSize` and `maxInitCodeSize` are consensus parameters and therefore MUST be identical across all validating nodes for a given Avalanche L1.

+The Avalanche C-Chain MUST activate the following values at the upgrade timestamp defined by the implementation:

+- `maxCodeSize = 49,152`
+- `maxInitCodeSize = 98,304`

-An Avalanche L1 MAY set these parameters:
+An Avalanche L1 MAY set its own parameters:

 - in genesis at chain launch; or
 - in a coordinated network upgrade activated at a specific timestamp.

-If `maxCodeSize` is explicitly set and `maxInitCodeSize` is omitted, `maxInitCodeSize` MUST default to `2 * maxCodeSize`.
+If an Avalanche L1 explicitly sets `maxCodeSize` and omits `maxInitCodeSize`, `maxInitCodeSize` MUST default to `2 * maxCodeSize`.

-Implementations MAY reject configurations where:
+Implementations MAY reject Avalanche L1 configurations where:

 - `maxCodeSize < 24,576` bytes;
 - `maxInitCodeSize < maxCodeSize`; or